BRY402/SBPacker/README.md

 ## Usage
-You can build a Lua bundle in a bash terminal using:
+You can build a Lua pack in a bash terminal using:
 ``
-cd SBundler;
+cd SBPacker;
 lua init.lua -i ../yourInitFile.lua -o ../outputFile.lua
 ``

-Or, you can copy the SBundle.lua file into your system and run it in a bash terminal with `lua SBundle.lua -i yourInitFile.lua -o outputFile.lua`
+Alternatively, you can copy the SBundle.lua file into your system and run it in a bash terminal with `lua SBPack.lua -i yourInitFile.lua -o outputFile.lua`